If you’ve been a part of Academy Success for any decent amount of time, you’ll know that I tend to think a little bit differently than the masses.

 If you aren’t participating in a employer 401k plan, saving in an IRA, or investing for your future in some other way, what are you going to do?
 I don’t know about you, but I don’t want to be scanning bar codes or combing the beach with a metal detector to make ends meet when I’m in my golden years.

-If you don’t want to be poor in retirement, I recommend you seriously start considering your plan today.
+If you don’t want to be poor in retirement, I recommend you seriously start considering your retirement plan today.

 So, Now What?